nushell/nu_scripts/virtual_environments/README.md

 ```

 Do disable the prompt changes (e.g., to let [Starship](https://starship.rs) include its own), pass a `--no-prompt` flag to `activate`.
+This can be automated by creating an alias `alias "conda activate" = conda activate --no-prompt` to `$nu.config-path`.
 The `activate` command includes custom completions for the environment names.

 ## Limitations